computer-lab/computerlab.io/source/_posts/notes-on-live-tweeting-search-queries.md

   <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>
 </center>

-Ultimately, it was concerns about _laziness_ that made me turn off the bot.
+__Ultimately, it was concerns about _laziness_ that made me turn off the bot.__
 The bot was rewarding me for keywords, rather than coherent thoughts.
 Looking back on my tweets from the last year is sort of bleak: all it really tells you is that I went places in Brooklyn, wrote software using Ruby, C#, and JavaScript, and made shallow inquiries into a few other subjects.
-I know that more was going in my head and heart during that time, and I want Twitter to help me force that stuff into a concise form.
+I know that more was going in my head and heart during that time, and I want Twitter to force me to put that stuff into a concise form.

 ### Technical Thoughts

-My friend [Theo Thimo](https://twitter.com/theoooeooo) came to me with this
-idea: he thought of it as "seamless content", an effortless form of writing.
+My friend [Theo Thimo](https://twitter.com/theoooeooo) came to me with the idea: he thought of it as "seamless content", an effortless form of writing.
 He asked if I could build it, and of course I said yes.
 "I'm sure I can just hit some Google API!"
 I thought.
 I told him I'd do it for $20.
 (He's a friend.)

 Building
 [google-search-twitter](https://github.com/ptsteadman/google-search-history)